gsbdarc/intro_to_yens_2024/docs/11_edit_files_vim.md

 SUNetID@yen4:~$ vim input.txt
 ```

-- *Note:* you can open an existing file by using `vim` with a path to a file that already exists passed as an argument
+- You can open an existing file by using `vim` with a path to a file that already exists passed as an argument

 - Because the shell is text-based, Vim is controlled completely via the keyboard
-    - For some, not moving between the mouse and keyboard makes editing a lot faster (not me)
+    - With practice, not moving between the mouse and keyboard makes editing a lot faster

 - Vim is a *modal editor*, meaning it has different modes for different ways of manipulating file contents; today, we’ll focus just on two modes:
     - **Command mode** is the default mode; it is for moving around a file and making edits (e.g. deleting words/lines); you can always press `<ESC>` (the escape key) to go to Command mode